LiScythe/WeatherApp/README.md

 1. Connecting and retrieval of data from API.
 2. Performing validations and showing error messages appropriately.
 3. Integration with third-party libraries.
-4. Implementing best practises and clean codes.
+4. Implementing best practises and clean codes, e.g. reusable codes that can be used repetitively, in different screens, projects, or by other team members.

 # Deliverables
 1. Create a screen that shows daily forecast for 7 days